Other books byJedediah Purdy

 A Tolerable Anarchy

 In A Tolerable Anarchy, Jedediah Purdy traces the history of the American understanding of freedom, an ideal that has inspired the country’s best—and worst—moments, from independence and emancipation to war and economic uncertainty.
 Working from portraits of famous American lives, like Frederick Douglas and Ralph Waldo Emerson, Purdy asks crucial questions about our relationship to liberty: Does capitalism perfect or destroy freedom?
 Does freedom mean following tradition, God’s word, or one’s own heart?
 Can a nation of individuals also be a community of citizens?
 This is history that speaks plainly to our lives today, urging readers to explore our understanding of our country and ourselves, and a provocative look at one of America’s cherished principles.
+From the Trade Paperback edition.

 The Meaning of Property